OpenStackOnRaPi/ostackinstall/README.md

 [compute]
 ost[01:03] ansible_user=ubuntu ansible_password=ubuntu ansible_become=true

-Note: Remaining part of the file has been cut for brevity, but has to be preserved in your case ...

 [monitoring]
-#monitoring01
+#monitoring01   <== comment out

 [storage]
-#storage01
+#storage01      <== comment out

-and so on ...
+Note: Remaining part of the file has been cut for brevity, but has to be preserved in your case ... and so on ...
 ```